 JFABD: Homeless Students: Enrollment Rights and Services

 To the extent practical and as required by law, the district will work with homeless students and their families to provide stability in school attendance and other services.
-Special attention will be given to ensuring the enrollment and attendance of homeless students not currently attending school.
-Homeless students will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs and school nutrition programs.
+Special attention will be given to ensuring the immediate enrollment and attendance of homeless students not currently attending school.
+Homeless students will be provided district services for which they are eligible, including Head Start and comparable district preschool programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs, summer programming, extracurricular activities and school nutrition programs.

 Homeless students are defined as lacking a fixed, regular and adequate nighttime residence, including: